Big Data Platform

 Note that the check boxes in the wizard allow you to select the Hadoop element(s) you need to import.
 All the check boxes are not always displayed in your wizard depending on the context in which you are creating the connection.
-For example, if you are creating this connection for Hive, then only the Hive check box appears.
+For example, if you are creating this connection for Spark, then only the Spark check box appears.

 If you have the configuration zip file of the custom Hadoop distribution you need to connect to, select Import from zip.
 In Talend Exchange , members of Talend community have shared some ready-for-use configuration zip files which you can download from this Hadoop configuration list and directly use them in your connection accordingly.
 However, because of the ongoing evolution of the different Hadoop-related projects, you might not be able to find the configuration zip corresponding to your distribution from this list; then it is recommended to use the Import from existing version option to take an existing distribution as base to add the jars required by your distribution.

 Note that the zip files are only configuration files and cannot be installed directly from Talend Exchange.
-For further information about Talend Exchange , see Exchange preferences (Talend > Exchange).
+For further information about Talend Exchange , see Configuring Talend Exchange connection (deprecated).